SouthGreenPlatform/panache/README.md

 ## Launching

-Pañata is not deployed on any website yet so in order to use it the Git folder must be downloaded, and *singleView.html* must be opened in the web browser of your choice.
+Pañata is not deployed on any website yet so in order to use it the Git folder must be downloaded, and *singleView.html* must be opened in the web browser of your choice (see [here](###-How-to-run-it) for a summary on how to run Pañata).
 Although it works well on both Mozilla Firefox and Google Chrome, the later one might need to be used with a virtual machine in order to access the file.

 ### File content